Mangul-Lab-USC/pkg-manager-review/manuscript.md

 ## Discussion {.page_break_before}

 ### Existing problems with software distribution and installation

+The installation process of bioinformatics research software is typically a multi-step process, starting with the end-user locating and downloading the software.
+Next is the actual installation, during which the end-user must determine what dependencies are missing and resolve them by installing the required software[5](https://paperpile.com/c/4vBDtY/kjwlC).
+Even in cases where the end-user is familiar with this process, they are typically installing on high-performance clusters where they are constrained by user-level permissions that prevent them from following standard installation procedures.

 - root access limitations
 - reproducibility of findings
 - version conflicts